 B) Showing leadership and initiative: This is assessed using the applicant’s records of past and/or present participation in activities such as extracurricular activities, volunteer work, internships, and overseeing research projects so please remember to include this in your essay and CV.

 4. Much importance is placed on the recommendation letter (probably more so than in the case of other scholarships).
 FUTI is unlikely to place significant importance to letters written by somebody who does not know you well or who simply writes a series of conventional praises.
 Letters sent directly to FUTI by those who know you well and write honest criticism and balanced praise will usually gain more trust of reviewers.
 Having such a person to write your recommendation letter is another point factored into the evaluation.
-It is acceptable to have more than one recommendation etter, but quality carries more weight than quantity.
-To submit multiple recommendation letters, please refer to the FAQ page.
+It is required to have two recommendation letters, and a third is permitted as well, but bear in mind that quality carries more weight than quantity.

 Presenting the Application Material